IBM/innovate-digital-bank/README.md

 ![kubectl config](docs/11.png)

-## Configuring your Application

-### Setting your deploy target
+### 6. Configure your deploy target

-Each of the 8 docker images needs to be pushed to your docker image registry on IBM Cloud.
+Each of the 7 docker images needs to be pushed to your docker image registry on IBM Cloud.
 You need to set the correct _**deploy target**_.
-Your url will be in the following format
+Depending on the region you've created your cluster in, your url will be in the following format

 ```
 registry.<REGION_ABBREVIATION>.bluemix.net/<YOUR_NAMESPACE>/<YOUR_IMAGE_NAME>